Surah Naba Ultimate Dictionary: Key Arabic Terms Explained

 Thematic Context

-This connects to the surah’s theme of the two contrasting destinies.
+This connects to the surah’s central theme of the two contrasting destinies.
 The surah has just described the terrible and barren state of Hell, with its boiling water and its foul discharge.
 This verse begins the beautiful and direct counterpart.
 The theme is that the reward of Paradise is a real, a physical, and a beautiful one.
 The “gardens and grapevines” are a symbol of the life, the beauty, and the sweet nourishment that await the righteous.

 Modern & Comparative Lens